RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

 \subsection{Noise}

-At this point, we have modeled radar signals moving through a scene without impedance, and an antenna measuring only the signal from the emitter.
-In reality, however, other effects influence the signals, the antenna, and even the signal processing.
+\changedblock{At this point, we have modeled radar signals moving through a scene without impedance and an antenna measuring only the emitter's signal.
+In reality, however, other effects influence the signals, antenna, and signal processing.
 We classify all these effects, which we do not model in our scene, as noise.
-With our software, we provide implementations for the simulation of ambient, system and measurement noise.
-As a model for ambient noise and general system noise, we implemented a simple uniform noise and a more sophisticated but slower Perlin noise model.
-Noise in the frequency measurements results in errors in frequency shift which then results in erroneous distance computations.
-To simulate these effects we apply a customizable Gaussian blur to the returning signals.
+Our software provides implementations for simulating ambient, system, and measurement noise.
+For ambient and system noise, we implemented uniform noise and a slower but more sophisticated Perlin noise model.
+Noise in frequency measurements causes errors in frequency shift, leading to erroneous distance computations.
+To simulate these effects, we apply a customizable Gaussian blur to returning signals.}